-Currently, our Board includes one woman, which represents 25% of the current Board members.
-There is one Executive Officer of the Company that is a women, representing 50% of Executive Officers.
+Currently, our Board includes two women, which represents 40% of the current Board members.
+There are two Executive Officers of the Company that are women, representing 67% of Executive Officers.

-At the administrative head office, 81% of staff are members of designated groups.
-63% are women; 13% are Aboriginal Peoples; 19% are members of visible minorities; 6% are persons with disabilities.
+At the administrative head office, 80% of staff are members of designated groups.
+70% are women; 10% are Aboriginal Peoples; 10% are members of visible minorities; 5% are persons with disabilities.

-At our retail stores, approximately 86% are members of designated groups.
-Approximately; 82% are women; 14% are Aboriginal Peoples; 6% are members of visible minorities; 10% are persons with disabilities.
+At our retail stores, approximately 81% are members of designated groups.
+Approximately; 75% are women; 20% are Aboriginal Peoples; 6% are members of visible minorities; 14% are persons with disabilities.